verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 wasm2wat hello.wasm -o hello.wat
 ```

-where `wasm2wat` is a tool one of [Wabt](https://github.com/WebAssembly/wabt) toolkits, which is used for transforming a wasm binary file to a human readable text format file.
+where `wasm2wat` is a tool one of [Wabt](https://github.com/WebAssembly/wabt) toolkits, which is used for transforming a wasm binary file to a human-readable text format file.

 ## Compile C++ to WebAssembly with Emscripten

-In last chapter, we have compiled C++ programs to WebAssembly with clang toolchains.
+In the last chapter, we have compiled C++ programs to WebAssembly with clang toolchains.
 Actually, Emscripten helps organize the **driver process** to generate WebAssembly files, with a python tool called `emcc.py`.

 ```bash
 $ /path/to/emsdk/upstream/emscripten/emcc.py -o hello.wasm hello.c -v
 ```

-the parameter `-o hello.wasm` is very important as it will not generate the JavaScript glue codes.
+The parameter `-o hello.wasm` is very important as it will not generate the JavaScript glue codes.

-We record the commands in `emcc`, as it shows the best practice for compiling WebAssembly with Emscripten toolchains.
+We dumped out the commands in `emcc`, as it shows the best practice for compiling WebAssembly with Emscripten toolchains.
 By following the python debugger, we find the `emcc` tool split the whole process into three main phases: `phase_compile_inputs`, `phase_link`, `phase_post_link`.

 The compile command in `emcc`